bradmartin333/EPICS-Projects/README.md

 # EPICS-Projects

-Learning with the Experimental Physics and Industrial Control System on **Windows 11**
+- Learning with the Experimental Physics and Industrial Control System

-Most of these instructions are found in the [documentation](https://docs.epics-controls.org/en/latest/index.html#), but this is a quick summary of what was needed on my system (i5-10400 @ 2.90GHz)
+- Most of these instructions are found in the [documentation](https://docs.epics-controls.org/en/latest/index.html#)
+- See the subdirectories in this repository for more

-## Setup
+## Windows 11 Setup

+Freshly imaged system: i5-10400 @ 2.90GHz

 ### Building EPICS base